- 1. Provider, contact and data protection officer

 12.4 Users can learn about the purpose and extent of Facebook’s data collection and its further processing and use, and about the corresponding rights and settings for the protection of their privacy in Facebook’s data privacy notice: https://www.facebook.com/about/privacy/.

-13.1 Our Online Service uses the so-called Facebook Pixel belonging to the social network Facebook, which is run by Facebook Inc., 1 Hacker Way, Menlo Park, CA 94025, USA, or, if you are resident in the EU, by Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland (‘Facebook’).
+13.1 Our Online Service uses on the basis of our legitimate interests (i.e. interest in the analysis, optimization and economic operation of our services) the so-called Facebook Pixel belonging to the social network Facebook, which is run by Facebook Inc., 1 Hacker Way, Menlo Park, CA 94025, USA, or, if you are resident in the EU, by Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland (‘Facebook’).
 The Facebook Pixel enables Facebook to identify visitors to our Online Service as the target group for the presentation of so-called Facebook Ads.
-Accordingly, we use the Facebook Pixel to present the Facebook Ads placed by us only to those Facebook users who have expressed an interest in our Online Service.
+Accordingly, we use the Facebook Pixel to present the Facebook Ads placed by us only to those Facebook users who have expressed an interest in our Online Service (so called “Custom Audiences”).
 In other words, with the assistance of the Facebook Pixel, We want to ensure that our Facebook Ads are in keeping with the Users’ possible interests, rather than being seen as a nuisance.
 Additionally, the Facebook Pixel allows Us to understand the effectiveness of Facebook Ads for statistical and market research purposes by allowing Us to see whether Users were taken to our website upon clicking on a Facebook Ad.

 13.2 The Facebook Pixel is incorporated by Facebook immediately upon one of our websites being viewed and can store a cookie, i.e. a small file, on your device.
 If you subsequently log in to Facebook or visit the page when already logged in to Facebook, your visit to our Online Service is recorded within your profile.
 The data collected on you is anonymous for Us and We are therefore unable to draw conclusions concerning the Users’ identities.
 However, the data is logged and processed by Facebook, and can therefore be linked to the corresponding User Profile.
 Facebook uses the data in accordance with its data policy.
 Accordingly, further information regarding how the remarketing pixel works and generally on the presentation of Facebook Ads can be found in Facebook’s data policy: https://www.facebook.com/policy.php.